 Recognition of Fraternities & Sororities by the University shall not imply support for any student organization’s purpose, philosophy or activities.
 Fraternities & Sororities are entities independent of the University, and the University assumes no legal liability for any student organization's activities.

-As a guest on the FGCU campus, social fraternities and sororities must be in compliance with the university’s regulation (FGCU-PR4.009) for social fraternities and sororities, the FGCU Student Code of Conduct, OSI policies and procedures, University policies, inter/national organization policies, and their respective Greek governing council and individual chapter by-laws.
+As a guest on the FGCU campus, social fraternities and sororities must be in compliance with the university’s regulation (FGCU-PR4.009) for social fraternities and sororities, the FGCU Student Code of Conduct, OFSL policies and procedures, University policies, inter/national organization policies, and their respective FSL governing council and individual chapter by-laws.

-Benefits/Privileges of a Recognized Registered Student Organization (RSO)
+Benefits/Privileges of a Recognized Fraternities and Sororities

-Registered Fraternities & Sororities in good standing are granted privileges including:
+Recognized Fraternities & Sororities in good standing are granted privileges including:

 Use of University facilities for meetings/functions